Read more

 Both one-off and recurring payments are supported by ACH.
 Due to the risk of chargebacks, we do not recommend using ACH Direct Debit for one-off payments.

 The ACH network is unable to provide real-time authorizations.
 This means there is a risk of transactions being reversed if, for example, the bank account has insufficient funds.
-Additionally, the shopper can initiate a chargeback up to 60 days from the initial date of the direct debit payment.
+Additionally, consumers can dispute direct debit payments up to two years after the settlement date, claiming they did not authorize the payment or withdrew their authorization.

 Account validation